jee-mj/dotFiles/README.md

 ## Yet Another dotFiles Repository

-### current status: still integrating WSL into main config
+### current status: procrastinating learning nix further
 These are my dotFiles for NixOS.

 Anyone can use these to build my preferred working environment on a workstation using AMD CPU with NVIDIA GPU and much more.